Politics-administration dichotomy

 The politics-administration dichotomy is a theory that constructs the boundaries of public administration and asserts the normative relationship between elected officials and administrators in a democratic society.
-The phrase politics-administration dichotomy itself does not appear to have a known inventor, even after exhaustive research, the combination of words that make up the phrase was first found in public administration literature from the 1940s with no clear originator.
+The phrase politics-administration dichotomy was first found in public administration literature from the 1940s.

 History

 Woodrow Wilson is credited with the politics-administration dichotomy via his theories on public administration in his 1887 essay, "The Study of Administration".
 Wilson came up with a theory that politics and administration are inherently different and should be approached as such.
 Wilson wrote in his essay in regards to public administration: “The field of administration is a field of business.
-It is removed from the hurry and strife of politics....
+It is removed from the hurry and strife of politics...
 Administration lies outside the proper sphere of politics.
 Administrative questions are not political questions.
 Although politics sets the tasks for administration, it should not be suffered to manipulate its offices.”
 With these words, Wilson started a debate that has been going on for decades and continues to this day.
-The politics-administration dichotomy is an important concept in the field of public administration and shows no signs of going away because it deals with the policy-makers role as an administrator and the balancing act that is the relationship between politics and administration.
+The politics-administration dichotomy is an important concept in the field of public administration and shows no signs of going away because it deals with the policy-maker's role as an administrator and the balancing act that is the relationship between politics and administration.
 This essay is considered to be the first source to be analyzed and studied in the public administration field.
 Wilson was primarily influenced by Richard Ely and Herbert Adams who taught at Johns Hopkins University.

 Perceived Advantages

 Woodrow Wilson's politics-administration dichotomy can potentially be substantial in sustaining a strong productive government.
 The complexity, difficulty level and ample multiplication of governmental functions can be seen as a main component in the cause to implement the politics-administration dichotomy.
 Due to Wilson's lack of faith in republican self-government and the overwhelming amount of “selfish, ignorant, timid, stubborn, or foolish” persons whom the “bulk of can vote,” this model provides a solution that would counteract the majority of the incumbent voters.
 By employing the elite philosophical leaders to improve, shape, condition and sway public opinion, politics-administration dichotomy, if carried out in an unselfish manner leaves little to no room for error.

 Woodrow Wilson's model created one of the first concepts of checks and balances, which is one of the most predominant systems of democratic accountability used to shape the United States government.
 Nevertheless, “separating the will of the people from politics” could be extremely beneficial and institutionally separating administration from politics could prove valuable in sustaining government accountability.

-Politics-administration dichotomy also leads to political neutrality.
+The politics-administration dichotomy also leads to political neutrality.
 The blurring of "politics" and "policy" has cause to the advocations to dismiss "partisan politics" rather than "policy politics."

 The importance of neutrality in politics and policy are established within the politics-administration dichotomy.